monolyth-php/croney/README.md

 ```

 ## Adding tasks
 The `Scheduler` extends `ArrayObject`, so to add a task simply set it.
-The value
+The
-should be a callable:
+simplest way is to add a callable:

 ```
 #!/usr/bin/php